Angus-GS/Angus-GS.github.io/README.md

-# Angus's Data Portfolio
+# Angus' Data Portfolio

 Welcome!
 I'm transitioning from education to data analytics.
-Having completed the Google Data Analytics Professional Certificate, I have gained key analytical skills and am excited to start my first job in Data Analytics.
+Having completed the Google Data Analytics Professional Certificate, I have gained key analytical skills and am excited to start my new carrer in Data Analytics.

+## Skills
 * Querying data using SQL
 * Cleaning and organising data for analysis
 * Analysing data using R and spreadsheets